Skip to content

 What Is an ISRC Code?

 ISRC stands for International Standard Recording Code.
 It is a unique 12-character identifier assigned to a specific sound recording or music video.
-Every distinct recording in the world is supposed to have its own ISRC, making it the closest thing music has to a fingerprint for audio files.
+Under the standard, one code is allocated to each version of a recording.

 Important distinction: An ISRC identifies a recording, not a song.
 If three artists each cover the same song, each version gets its own ISRC.
 If you re-record your own track, the new version gets a new ISRC too.